PhiTux/schoco/README.md

 - Template-project is now available in english and german
 - User must specify a classname when creating a new project
 - Removed visibility of .java file-ending from frontend
+- Refactored Compilation: now only one POST is necessary AND the containers are reused after compilation
 ````

 ## 1.1.2